joagonzalez/docs/README.md

 # newcos-docs
-Documentation for newcos platform and architecture as well as user manuals
+Documentation for newcos platform and architecture as well as user manuals.

 ### Build
 ```